dotnet/docfx/docs/designs/dependency-repository.md

             inScope: true
     ```

-- Specific the `dependency alias` which you want to include in your `build scope`
+- Specific the `dependency alias` which you want to include in the `build scope`

     ```yml
     file: